Skip to content

 A thermal bridge is any point in the building envelope where heat flows significantly faster than through the surrounding insulated area.
 Common examples include:

 To compensate for thermal bridges in a standard timber-stud wall, add a continuous inner layer of insulation (e.g. 50 mm rigid board) running perpendicular to the studs before fixing the plasterboard.
 This breaks the direct conduction path through each stud and can improve the effective U-value by 0.03–0.05 W/m²K.
+Check two things first: that the added layer keeps the assembly's vapour control correct for your climate (a low-permeability inner board can shift the dew point), and that any plastic-foam board is covered by the required fire-protective lining — combustible insulation normally must not be left exposed.

 Calculating quantities — rolls and packs